jeznag/name-game/README.md

 # Name-game
 Game to help you learn colleague's names when you start a new job.
+Inspired by Zappos' name game - when employees log in, they get shown a random colleague's face and have to guess who it is.

-You can play at http://guess-the-name-game.herokuapp.com/
+You can play the game at http://guess-the-name-game.herokuapp.com/

 Currently only has a (very small) pre-built list of people.
 Will be adding in LinkedIn integration as the next step.